Pratikshinde55/Terraform-aws-Module_dataSource-EC2/README.md

 In module folder only put code of infrastucture & and apply this infrastructure in others folder named as TeamA, TeamB, TeamC.

-### Step-1:

-create main.tf file for ec2 instance and ami_id retrieving data source :
+### Step-1: [Create main.tf file for ec2 instance and ami_id retrieving Data Source]

 In this file contain 'Data source' "aws_ami" for retrieving ami id for instance , The information retrieve before resource creates is known as Data source.

-  "most_recent": is set to true, indicating that the most recent version of the AMI should be used.
+**"most_recent"**: is set to true, indicating that the most recent version of the AMI should be used.

-  "owners": is set to ["amazon"], specifying that only AMIs owned by Amazon should be considered.
+**"owners"**: is set to ["amazon"], specifying that only AMIs owned by Amazon should be considered.

-  "Filter": is sub block of data source for specify 'data type' information.
+**"Filter"**: is sub block of data source for specify 'data type' information.

-  ✧Three filters are applied for AMIs:
+- Three filters are applied for AMIs:

 AMI name matching the pattern "al2023-ami-*-x86_64".

 Root device type is set to "ebs".

 Virtualization type is set to "hvm".

- "ami": attribute of the "aws_instance" resource is being assigned the value of 'data.aws_ami.amazonaminame.id' attribute referance this take ami id form data block.
+**"ami"**: attribute of the "aws_instance" resource is being assigned the value of 'data.aws_ami.amazonaminame.id' attribute referance this take ami id form data block.

        notepad main.tf